-STANDARDS PREPARATION CONTRACTOR - An independent contractor responsible for the actual preparation and shipping of the PDP samples.
-The SPC is responsible for maintaining the canister inventory, cleaning canisters prior to use for PDP samples, and ensuring the traceability of the reference standards used to prepare the PDP samples.
+STANDARD GAS VENDOR - An independent contractor responsible for the actual preparation and shipping of the cylinders of reference standard-grade gas mixes that are used to prepare the PDP samples.

 SUMMA[®] CANISTER - A stainless-steel pressure vessel with SUMMA[®] passivated interior surfaces for the collection and storage of gas samples.
 The SUMMA[®] passivation process involves the formation of chromium-nickel oxide on the interior surface of the canister.
 This type of canister is used for sample storage stability of many specific organic compounds.